 These issues make it hard for TBI survivors to handle frustration and disappointment in a healthy manner, which unfortunately can negatively impact their relationships and even prevent them from finding and keeping a job.

-The good news is occupational therapy addresses these problems and teaches brain injury patients effective coping methods.
-In fact, some occupational therapists are trained in cognitive-behavioral therapy or behavior management strategies, and can help the person and their family members learn how to handle emotional outbursts before they escalate.
+The good news is occupational therapy addresses these problems and teaches brain injury survivors effective coping methods.
+In fact, some occupational therapists are specially trained in cognitive-behavioral therapy or behavior management strategies, and can help the person and their family members learn how to handle emotional outbursts before they escalate.

-This training is crucial for enabling TBI patients to successfully reintegrate back into their community after injury.
+This training is crucial for enabling patients with TBI to successfully reintegrate back into their community after injury.

 2. Independent Living Skills